fpirri/covid19/history/images/README.md

 ----

-PLEASE NOTE: this is WORK IN PROGRESS
+PLEASE NOTE: WORK IN PROGRESS
 ===

-This document is totally disorganized: I am trying to coordinate my thoughts, but I cannot find a common thread in the many things I read online.
+This is work in progress.
+I'm trying to coordinate my thoughts, but there is still some confusion at the moment ...

 <br />